solaikannanpandiyan/log_safe/README.md

 ## Considerations

-- Always call `initialize_safe_logging()` in the main process before creating any child processes.
+- Always call `initialize_safe_logging()` in the main process before creating any child processes
+- worker and listener logging config are made at root level by default, take this into consideration while declaring `initialize_safe_logging(listerner, worker)` depening upon the log control you prefer
+- Queue handler is always attached to worker and listener irrespective of configuration otherwise what the point in this library itself
 - The library uses global variables to maintain the logging state.
-Be cautious when modifying global state in your application.
+Be cautious when modifying global state in your application
 - The watchdog mechanism will shut down the logging system if it's idle for too long (default is 10 hours).
-Adjust this if needed for long-running applications.
+Adjust this if needed for long-running applications
-- worker and listener logging config are made at root level with debug level as default
-- Queue handler is always attached to worker and listener irrespective of configuration
-- Advanced users prefer copying the core file and adding necessary configs if required
+- Advanced users feel free to  copy the core file and perform customized config if required

 ## Scope for improvement
-- Implement logging per processes for more fine grained control
+- Implement logging config per processes for more fine grained control
 - more ways to add logging configurations
+- feel free to suggest generic features if it can make this library better

 ## Contributing

 Contributions to `log_safe` are welcome!
 Please submit pull requests or open issues on the GitHub repository.

+## More Information on Logging
+check out this brilliantly written python doc [logging cook book](https://docs.python.org/3/howto/logging-cookbook.html#logging-cookbook) recommended.

+This [medium post](https://fanchenbao.medium.com/python3-logging-with-multiprocessing-f51f460b8778) inspired me write this library defintely worth a read.

+checkout articles on [super fast python](https://superfastpython.com/multiprocessing-logging-in-python/#3_Use_Custom_Process-Safe_Logging_recommended) by [jason brownlee](https://www.linkedin.com/in/jasonbrownlee/overlay/contact-info/)

 ## License